-Okatie is a decidedly white-collar town, with fully 92.32% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Okatie is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Okatie who work in sales jobs (22.31%), office and administrative support (19.52%), and food service (12.41%).
+Okatie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Okatie is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Okatie who work in healthcare (14.34%), sales jobs (13.56%), and personal care services (11.84%).

 Of important note, Okatie is also a town of artists.
 Okatie has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Okatie’s character.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Okatie is worth considering.